-- The Creative Textiles project engages you in exploring and experimenting with a variety of decorative techniques including tie dyeing, batik, hand embroidery, applique, block printing, stencilling, entrapment and embellishment.
+- The Creative Textiles project engages you in exploring and experimenting with a variety of decorative techniques including tie-dye, batik, hand embroidery, applique, block printing, stencilling, entrapment and embellishment.
 You will use these new skills to design and make a decorative home furnishing product. - Fibres and Fabrics this forms part of your creative textiles project where you will explore the difference between natural and man-made fibres and create a sound foundation in textiles theory.
-You will experiment with fabric construction to make your very own material through felting or weaving. - The Pillowcase Dress Project involves garment construction and understanding how fabric is used to fit the contours of the human body.
+You will experiment with fabric construction to make your very own material through felting or weaving. - Designer Childrenswear involves garment construction and understanding how fabric is used to fit the contours of the human body.
 You will experiment with a range of technical dressmaking skills such as seams, pleats, darts, pockets and understanding how to use and work with a commercial pattern.
-You will make a pillowcase dress for a young child.
-The project is linked with the 'dress a girl' charity. - Designer Inspiration this is a short design project in which you explore the work of other fashion and textiles designers and understand their working styles.
+You will make a garment for a young child such as a dress or dungarees. - Designer Inspiration this is a short design project in which you explore the work of fashion and textiles designers and understand their working styles.
 From your initial research you will have the opportunity to design your own catwalk fashion range taking inspiration from a personal theme.

-The Year 11 course comprises the major project which will involve you in a design and make project of your own choice
+The Year 11 course comprises the major project which will involve you in a design and make project of your own choice.

-Indicative course cost: Approximately £25 for an optional trip.
+Indicative course cost: Approximately £25 for an optional textiles trip.

-This course will appeal to you if are interested in designing and making in textiles and have a keen interest in fashion and the textiles industry.
-You will use the design process to solve problems, which makes it a great course if you are thinking of going into a design career.
+This course will appeal to you if are interested in designing and making in textiles and have a keen interest in the fashion and textiles industry.
+You will use the design process to solve real life problems, which makes it a great course if you are thinking of going into a design career.